Pondidum/pondidum.github.io/_drafts/rich-domain-modeling.md

 The Rich model does a number of interesting things.
 The first is that all the properties of the `TimeSheet` class are now `private set`.
 This allows us to enforce rules on when and how they get set.
 For example, the `WeekDate` property value gets passed in via the constructor, as our domain says that for a week to be valid it must have a weekdate.

 The major improvement is in adding lines to the `TimeSheet`.
-In the Enemic version of the model, you could have just created a `TimeSheetLine` object and set the `Day` property to an arbitrary date, rather than one in the given week's range.
+In the Anaemic version of the model, you could have just created a `TimeSheetLine` object and set the `Day` property to an arbitrary date, rather than one in the given week's range.
 The Rich model forces the caller to pass in a `DayOfWeek` to the function, which ensures that a valid datetime will get stored for the line.
 The `AddLine` method also calls `_rules.ValidateAdd()` which gives us a central place for putting rules on line actions.

 Now that the user has been able to fill out all the lines in their timesheet, the next likely action they want to perform is to submit it for authorization.
 We can do this by adding the following method: